 [7]For unclean spirits, crying with loud voice, came out of many that were possessed with them: and many taken with palsies, and that were lame, were healed.

-While the signs of an apostle, miracles, wonders and mighty deeds necessary for missionary work as a proof that Christ sent the Apostles is still open to church till Christ returns, it should not to be confused for the apostolic office itself.
-While people can possess apostolic anointing necessary for missionary work and evangelism, none can occupy the apostolic office today.
-Jesus promised miracles, signs and wonders to them that believe, and we see it demonstrated through Philip who was not an apostle but simply an evangelist.
+While the signs of an apostle, miracles, wonders and mighty deeds necessary for missionary work as a proof that Christ sent the Apostles is still open to the church till Christ returns, it should not to be mistaken for the apostolic office itself.
+While people can possess an “apostolic” anointing necessary for missionary work and evangelism, none can occupy the apostolic office today.
+Jesus promised miracles, signs and wonders to all that believe, and we see it demonstrated through Philip who was not an apostle but simply an evangelist.